 Lindsey is a tiny village located in the state of Ohio.
-With a population of 454 people and just one neighborhood, Lindsey is the 682nd largest community in Ohio.
-Much of the housing stock in Lindsey was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 455 people and just one neighborhood, Lindsey is the 682nd largest community in Ohio.
+Lindsey has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Lindsey isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lindsey are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lindsey is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lindsey is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Lindsey who work in teaching (15.83%), management occupations (10.79%), and office and administrative support (10.07%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lindsey is worth considering.

-The education level of Lindsey citizens is a little higher than the average for US cities and towns: 23.98% of adults in Lindsey have at least a bachelor's degree.
+The citizens of Lindsey are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in Lindsey having a bachelor's degree or advanced degree.

 The per capita income in Lindsey in 2022 was $29,777, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $119,108 for a family of four.
 However, Lindsey contains both very wealthy and poor people as well.